 Marjorie Thigpen-Carter has three children, all of whom are active and experienced stage performers.
 A graduate of both Rhodes College and the Columbia Law School, Marjorie is the Coordinator of Christian Formation at the Episcopal Church of the Good Shepherd.
 Previously, she was a special education attorney for the Knox County Public Defender’s Community Law Office and worked on a contract basis as a grant writer.
 She and her husband Rick have been providing shuttle service for their children Claire, Ruthann and Luke since arriving in Knoxville in 2007.

 Darrell DeBusk, the Public Information Officer (PIO) for the Knoxville Police Department, has been involved with the Knoxville Children’s Theatre since his daughter Abigayle made her KCT stage debut in 2013.
 Darrell’s professional background includes 17 years in television, both as a photojournalist and as the assignment manager for one of the top NBC affiliates in the country.
 He is currently a member of the National Information Officer’s Association and is one of Tennessee’s longest-serving PIOs.
-In addition to Abigayle, Darrell and his wife Sissy have another daughter, Allison, currently a junior in college.
+In addition to Abigayle, Darrell and his wife Sissy have another daughter, Allison, currently in medical school.

 Paul Jones became involved with KCT in 2015.
 Paul, President of Auralation Music, is an amazing musician, and luckily KCT’s musical director since 2015.
 Paul is a graduate of the University of Tennessee and also the owner of Zippytunes.
 Paul is a veteran composer for film, TV, theatre, and even video games.
 Paul also serves as the Director of Worship at Cokesbury United Methodist Church.
 He is married to the lovely Terri and they are the parents of three children, Olivia, Audrey, and Luke.
 When not making music, Paul can be found cheering on his children at the baseball field, band concerts, and theatre performances.